 Why use Salt Brine?

-The use of Salt Brine returns pavement to bare conditions faster, improving traction and also provides a reduction in the quantity of deicer used, resulting in cost savings and fewer environmental concerns.
+The use of Salt Brine returns pavement to bare conditions faster, saving lives and reducing property damage and also provides a reduction in the quantity of deicer used, resulting in cost savings and fewer environmental concerns.